EllyC20/The-BookStore-MS4/README.md

 * [Gitpod](https://www.gitpod.io/)
   - For development of the project.
 * [Django](https://docs.djangoproject.com/en/3.2/)
-  - Framework for this project.
+  - Backend framework for this project.
 * [Github](https://github.com/)
   - Used to store the project.
 * [Git](https://git-scm.com/)